Home > Programs > Technical and Industrial Degree & Certificate Programs > Aviation Maintenance Technology

 Students in our Aviation Maintenance Technology program learn:

-*The Aviation Maintenance Technology (AMT) program focuses on preparing you for certification as an Airframe and Powerplant (A&P) Mechanic.
+The Aviation Maintenance Technology (AMT) program focuses on preparing students for certification as Airframe and Powerplant (A&P) Mechanics.

 Courses* taken by our Aviation Maintenance Technology students include:

-Students can earn an Associate of Science degree in approximately 17 months.
+Students can earn a Certificate of Completion in approximately 17 months, or an Associate of Science degree in approximately 22 months.
 Graduates are prepared to test for an Airframe and Powerplant (A&P) license through the Federal Aviation Administration (FAA).

 SJVC’s Aviation Maintenance Technology program is available at the Fresno – Aviation campus.